We found 9 urologists who accept Private Healthcare Systems near Frisco, TX.

 Clinical interests: Prostate Problems, Incontinence, Erectile Dysfunction, Kidney Stones

-Dr. Stephen Lieman practices urology (urinary tract disease).
-He attended Baylor College of Medicine and then went on to complete his residency at a hospital affiliated with Baylor College of Medicine.
-Clinical interests for Dr. Lieman include female urologic disorders, laparoscopic surgery, and prostate cancer.
-Patients gave Dr. Lieman an average rating of 3.0 stars out of 5.
-He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, United Healthcare Plans, and Blue Cross Blue Shield Gold.
-He has received professional recognition including the following: Texas Super Doctors.
-Dr. Lieman is professionally affiliated with Baylor Scott & White Health.
+Dr. Stephen Lieman specializes in urology (urinary tract disease).
+His areas of expertise include the following: female urologic disorders, laparoscopic surgery, and prostate cancer.
+Dr. Lieman's patients gave him an average rating of 3.0 out of 5 stars.
+He honors several insurance carriers, including Blue Cross Blue Shield Bronze, United Healthcare Plans, and Blue Cross Blue Shield Gold.
+He is a graduate of Baylor College of Medicine.
+His medical residency was performed at a hospital affiliated with Baylor College of Medicine.
+Dr. Lieman has received professional recognition including the following: Texas Super Doctors.
+He is affiliated with Baylor Scott & White Health.

 Clinical interests: Female Urologic Disorders, Urologic Disorders, Laparoscopic Surgery, Prostate Cancer

-Dr. Jeffrey Hassell is a specialist in urology (urinary tract disease).
-He works in Plano, TX, Frisco, TX, and Richardson, TX.
-His patients gave him an average rating of 3.0 out of 5 stars.
-His areas of expertise include the following: prostate problems, female incontinence, and urologic (genitourinary) cancer.
-Dr. Hassell is professionally affiliated with Baylor Scott & White Health.
-Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice are among the insurance carriers that Dr. Hassell takes.
-Dr. Hassell graduated from the University of Texas Southwestern Medical School.
-His residency was performed at a hospital affiliated with the University of Texas.
+Dr. Jeffrey Hassell, who practices in Plano, TX, Frisco, TX, and Richardson, TX, is a medical specialist in urology (urinary tract disease).
+He is especially interested in prostate problems, female incontinence, and urologic (genitourinary) cancer.
+The average patient rating for Dr. Hassell is 3.0 stars out of 5.
+Dr. Hassell accepts Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, and United Healthcare Choice, as well as other insurance carriers.
+After attending the University of Texas Southwestern Medical School, he completed his residency training at a hospital affiliated with the University of Texas.
 Dr. Hassell has received the distinction of Texas Super Doctors.
+He is professionally affiliated with Baylor Scott & White Health.

 Clinical interests: Prostate Problems, Female Incontinence, Urologic Cancer, Interstitial Cystitis, Urinary Stones